KoushikPraneeth/social-media/README.md

   - Register and Login using JWT-based authentication.
   - Passwords encrypted via BCrypt.
   - Protected endpoints with stateless session management.
 - **Post Management:**

   - Create posts with text content and optional image attachments.
   - Automatic extraction of hashtags (e.g., #example) from post text.
   - Like/Unlike functionality with real-time like counts.
   - Commenting system with paginated responses.
   - Sharing posts with share count updates.

-- **Trending Hashtags:**
-  - Hourly recalculation of trending hashtags based on posts from the past 24 hours.
-  - Time-weighted scores that decay linearly (new posts score higher).
-  - Top 10 hashtags maintained in real-time.

-- **Real-time Notifications:**
-  - Notifications for likes, comments, shares, and new followers.
-  - WebSocket-based notifications with STOMP endpoints.

 - **User Profiles & Social Interactions:**

   - View profiles, follow/unfollow users, and update profile information.
   - Activity feeds for user-related actions.